Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 Kingdom of Rulers?

-Asahi and Aletha struggled to grasp these elusive memories, leaving them speechless in the heavy silence.
+Asahi and Aletha struggled to remember, left silent in the heavy quiet.

 As they dashed across the trembling ground, eyes catching glimpses of murals crumbling into the walls, a memory surfaced: a gleaming white city suspended high above the clouds.
 Telos paused, gathering his thoughts.